spotinst/help/src/docs/ocean/ocean-aks-cloud-cluster-overview.md

 The Revert to Spots widget shows the number of events for which a regular node was reverted to a spot node in the selected time range.

-By monitoring these events on the Autoscaling Activity panel, you can see when and how often your cluster utilizes spot nodes to take advantage of cost-saving opportunities.
+By monitoring these events on the Autoscaling Activity panel, you can see when and how often your cluster utilizes spot nodes to exploit cost-saving opportunities.

 #### Revert to Commitments

+Coming soon (not available at the time of writing).

 If a node was launched as a spot due to the absence of available commitments (Reserved Instances or Savings Plans) to utilize, Ocean persistently scans the market for an available commitment and promptly reverts upon finding one.